-The EoI process was held in March 2018 and Council has shortlisted four preferred proponents to participate in a selective Request for Tender (RFT) process.
-The RFT process will run for six weeks from the beginning of March 2019.
+The EoI process was held in March 2018 and Council shortlisted four preferred proponents to participate in a selective Request for Tender (RFT) process.
+The RFT process ran for six weeks from the beginning of March 2019.

 Background on the EoI process

 The Expression of Interest (EoI) process, conducted in early 2018, was the first step towards a new approach to assist Council in retaining key, strategically-important sites like 1 Broken Head Road as an asset for the long-term benefit of the Byron Shire community.

 Importantly, the EoI also clearly set out retention of the public access way that extends along the northern boundary of the site providing pedestrian and cycle access between Suffolk Park.
 It is very clear that public access to the beach and connectivity to Suffolk Park will be maintained.